What Is Inventory Turnover Ratio and How Do You Calculate It?

 How Does Inventory Ratio Work?

-The inventory turnover ratio is an essential metric that helps businesses understand how efficiently they are managing their stock.
-This ratio measures how often a company sells and replaces its inventory over a specific period, usually a year.
+The inventory turnover ratio measures how efficiently a company manages its inventory, providing insight into stock management effectiveness.
+This ratio indicates how often a company sells and replaces its inventory over a specific period, usually a year, and directly impacts sales inventory levels.
+Monitoring the company’s inventory turnover ratio helps identify trends in sales inventory and operational performance.
 A higher inventory turnover indicates a more efficient operation, where goods are sold quickly and cash flow is better managed.
 Conversely, a lower turnover may signal overstocking or challenges in selling products.

 How to Calculate Inventory Turnover